hanifzekri/DigiDargah_woo_payment_plugin/readme.md

 ## Usage

 1. **Checkout Process**:
-   - When customers proceed to checkout, they will see the "DigiDargah" payment option.
+   - When customers proceed to checkout, they will see the "noBorder" payment option.
-   - After selecting it, they will be redirected to the DigiDargah payment page.
+   - After selecting it, they will be redirected to the noBorder payment page.

 2. **Payment Confirmation**:
    - Once the payment is completed, the order status will be updated as per your configuration.